vin0010/SystemDesign/Phrases.md

 ## Common one
 - I like to start with a broad overview of the primary entities.
 At this stage, it is not necessary to know every specific column or detail.
 We will focus on these intricacies later when we have a clearer grasp of the system (during the high-level design).
 - I am going to outline some simple APIs, but may come back and improve them as we delve deeper into the design.
+- Modern servers and operating systems can handle large numbers of concurrent connections—commonly in the range of 100k.
+Realistically, system resources like CPU, memory, and file descriptors become the bottleneck before you hit any theoretical limit.
 -